MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/predict-subscription-churn.md

 1. To create a subscription churn prediction, we need data about your subscriptions and their history:
     - Subscription identifiers to distinguish subscriptions.
     - Customer identifiers to match subscriptions to your customers.
-    - Subscription event dates which define start dates, end dates, and the dates the subscription events occurred on.
+    - Subscription event dates, which define start dates, end dates, and the dates the subscription events occurred on.
     - Subscription information to define if it's a recurring subscription and how often it renews.
     - The semantic data schema for subscriptions requires the following information:
         - **Subscription ID:** A unique identifier of a subscription.
         - **Subscription End Date:** The date the subscription expires for the customer.
         - **Subscription Start Date:** The date the subscription starts for the customer.
         - **Transaction Date:** The date a subscription change happened.
-For example, a customer buying or cancelling a subscription.
+For example, a customer buying or canceling a subscription.
         - **Is it a recurring subscription:** A boolean true/false field that determines if the subscription will renew with the same subscription ID without customer intervention
-        - **Recurrence Frequency (in months):** For recurring subscriptions, this is the period the subscription will renew for.
+        - **Recurrence Frequency (in months):** For recurring subscriptions, it's the period the subscription will renew for.
 It's represented in months.
-For example, a yearly subscription that auto-renews for a customer every year for another year has the value 12.
+For example, a yearly subscription that automatically renews for a customer every year for another year has the value 12.
-        - (Optional)**Subscription Amount:** The amount of currency a customer pays for the subscription renewal.
+        - (Optional) **Subscription Amount:** The amount of currency a customer pays for the subscription renewal.
 It can help identify patterns for different levels of subscriptions.
 1. Additionally, we need some data about customer activities:
     - Activity identifiers to distinguish activities of the same type.
     - Customer identifiers to map activities to your customers.